-Besides the typical way of annotating files with Sample Tags, Cytobank supports applying Sample Tags to files via spreadsheet.
+Aside from the manual way, the Cytobank platform supports applying sample tags to files via spreadsheets.
 This can accelerate the annotation process in certain cases and is useful for creating templates for repeat experiments.

-In order to use this feature, you first need a template for your particular experiment to fill out.
-Navigate to your experiment and select Actions > Export > Export Sample Tags:
+Navigate to your experiment and select Actions > Export > Export Sample tags:

-(note, "Plate" and "FCS File Category" may be assigned automatically upon upload of files to Cytobank, depending on the dataset)
+(note, "Plate" and "FCS File Category" may be assigned automatically upon upload of files to the Cytobank platform, depending on the dataset)

-This gives instructions to Cytobank to create four Sample Tags (IL10, IL6, LPS, Unstim) within the Conditions dimension and to apply the Tags to the files listed on the left.
+This gives instructions to the Cytobank platform to create four Sample tags (IL10, IL6, LPS, Unstim) within the Conditions dimension and to apply the tags to the files listed on the left.
 The "Unstim2" file will not be tagged.

-After saving the file, it can be uploaded and applied to an Experiment.
-To do this, first navigate to the experiment, and then choose Actions > Import > Upload Sample Tags:
+After saving the file as either .txt or .tsv file, it can be uploaded and applied to an experiment.
+To do this, first navigate to the experiment, and then choose Actions > Upload > Upload sample tags:

 Important usage note:

-You currently cannot change the annotation status of an annotated file by uploading a spreadsheet with different Sample Tag values.
-This can lead to double annotating single files and can create buggy downstream behavior.
-If you need to upload Sample Tags by spreadsheet on top of already tagged files, make sure that the spreadsheet does not have instructions to annotate files that are already annotated (remove already existing tagging information before upload).
-Alternatively, navigate to the Sample Tags interface within Cytobank and elect to reset the dimension.
-This is an option on each Sample Tags page.
-Resetting the dimension will erase all Sample Tag information for a particular class of tag.
+You cannot remove or reassign sample tags by uploading a spreadsheet.
+The spreadsheet upload feature can only add sample tags, and uploading a spreadsheet into an experiment with previously defined sample tags leads to double annotating single files, which can create buggy downstream behavior.
+If you need to upload sample tags by spreadsheet on top of already tagged files, make sure that the spreadsheet does not have instructions to annotate files that are already annotated (remove already existing tagging information before upload).
+Alternatively, navigate to the Sample tags interface within the Cytobank platform and elect to reset the dimension.
+This is an option on each Sample tags page.
+Resetting the dimension will erase all Sample tag information for a particular class of tag.

 Other recommended reading